oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/switch.md

 ## Indeterminate

-Add an undetermined state to the compound with the `indeterminate` props, the props is a`boolean`
+Add an undetermined state to the compound with the `indeterminate` property, the property is a`boolean`

 </card>